About Ashwick

 Crime and Anti-Social Behaviour in Ashwick

-Crime in the area is lower than the national average.
-Anti-social behaviour is the leading concern across Ashwick, with 14 incidents recorded in January 2026.
+Crime in the area is broadly in line with the national average.
+Anti-social behaviour is the leading concern across Ashwick, with 34 incidents recorded in April 2026.

 Deprivation and Employment in Ashwick